mobilecoinofficial/mobot/RUN.md

 ### Build and Run Locally

-For testing, we build and run locally, using the signal staging network, and the MobileCoin TestNet.
+For testing, we build and run locally, using the Signal staging network, and the MobileCoin TestNet.
 The steps are roughly the following:

 1. Set up and run signald
 1. Set up and run full-service